syncfusion-content/asp.net-core-docs/aspnet-core/CheckBox/Getting-Started.md

 ### Create a Checkbox

 ASP.NET Core Checkbox widget has built-in features like multiple selections.
-You can easily create the Checkbox widget using simple Tag helper “<ej-check-box />” as follows.
+You can easily create the Checkbox widget using simple Tag helper `<ej-check-box />` as follows.

 1. Create a .NetCore Project with the help of the given [ASP.NET Core-Getting Started](https://help.syncfusion.com/aspnet-core/getting-started) documentation.
 2. Add the following code to the corresponding view page to render Checkbox.